The Cyclades · Naxos

 Chora

-Late dinner of small plates at Meze 2 or the Maki gyros.
+A late dinner of small plates at Meze 2, or the Maki gyros.

 Late dinner